When something injures your eye, your automatic response is to blink. So your eyelid may be burned, too.

 You’ll likely be in a lot of pain, so your doctor may give you medicine for that.
 You also may get a prescription antibiotic ointment for any infection.
 If the burn affected your tear ducts, you may need artificial tears or an ointment to keep your eye moist while it heals.

 The ER doctor will give you a vision test to see if the burn has affected the way that you see.
-You should meet with an eye doctor, or ophthalmologist, soon after to check for any long-term damage to your vision.
+You should meet with an eye doctor soon after to check for any long-term damage to your vision.